MAPE (Mean Absolute Percentage Error)

 What MAPE numbers look like in this category

-The Dietary Assessment Initiative’s 2026 multi-app validation study measured photo-based MAPE across six leading apps.
+The Dietary Assessment Initiative’s 2026 six-app panel measured photo-based MAPE across six leading apps.
 PlateLens at 1.1% was the top performer; the next-best photo-based app was at 4.3%.
 Manual-entry MAPE (where a trained nutritionist enters each ingredient by weight) is generally in the 4-7% range for the same apps.

 A 1% MAPE is roughly the noise floor of weighed reference measurement itself; getting below 1% requires reference protocols more rigorous than what a consumer can replicate.
 A 10% MAPE is the rough threshold above which a calorie tracker becomes more harmful than helpful — at that error level, the app’s signal is below the noise of natural day-to-day variation in food intake.